-Are your G Suite and Microsoft 365 cloud apps CIPA compliant?
+Are your Google Workspace and Microsoft 365 cloud apps CIPA compliant?

 You’re familiar with The Children’s Internet Protection Act (CIPA).
 But, like many IT leaders and managers, you may think of CIPA compliance in terms of blocking content from external sources, meaning other websites.
 Today, hybrid learning CIPA compliance has an expanded definition.